Global coronavirus cases surge rattling markets: ASX poised to open lower

 The Australian share market looks set to fall this morning as global coronavirus cases surge.
 France, Russia and the United States all set new daily records for cases with new restrictions being brought in.
 Oil producers are set to stop offshore production in the US Gulf of Mexico as the 27th named storm of the season strengthened and looked likely to threaten the United States as a hurricane.
 Meanwhile, China's crude oil imports from the US rose to a record high in September, spurred by cheap prices and a trade deal between Beijing and Washington.
-Iron ore futures hit a four-week low yesterday, stay tuned for today’s price coming up later.
+Iron ore futures hit a four-week low yesterday.

 Economic News